MichiHo/studienprojekt/README.md

 # Scripts

 I created various scripts during the process, which make up most of this repo and which I want to quickly outline here.
+Every script can show help on itself without doing anything else by running it like `python3 some_script.py --help`.

 The data sources used by those scripts are:

 -   The **ADE20k-index**, i.e. the file `index_ade20k.pkl`, shipped with ADE20k (and also [here](http://groups.csail.mit.edu/vision/datasets/ADE20K/toolkit/index_ade20k.pkl)) which contains metadata about the dataset, including classnames and occurences, which can be used without the dataset itself to query its statistics.
 -   The **ADE20k dataset** itself, obtainable via a 5.6GB download from https://groups.csail.mit.edu/vision/datasets/ADE20K (access must first be requested and an account created).